-- In October, WFP assisted 616,950 Syrian refugees with USD 21.6.
-The increase from USD 13.5 in September was possible following generous contributions.
-WFP continues to maintain a 'capping at five' concept however, meaning that the maximum amount of assistance one household can receive is USD 108. - WFP also assisted 20,517 Palestinian refugees through UNRWA's ATM cards as well as 27,208 vulnerable Lebanese through a separate e-card programme. - In November, WFP plans to assist 603,432 Syrian refugees with USD 21.6.
+- In December, WFP assisted 595,134 Syrian refugees with USD 21.6.
+WFP continues to maintain a 'capping at five' concept however, meaning that the maximum amount of assistance one household can receive is USD 108. - WFP also assisted 20,142 Palestinian refugees through UNRWA's ATM cards as well as 27,208 vulnerable Lebanese through a separate e-card programme. - In January, WFP plans to assist the same 595,134 Syrian refugees with USD 21.6. - In January, WFP also intends to launch a pilot school feeding project.
+10,000 Lebanese and Syrian pupils will receive snacks in school over the coming nine months.